Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Proposed Approach

 \subsection{Pipeline Overview}

 Figure \ref{fig:pipe_overview} presents an overview of our pipeline RE-VDM, for adapting pre-trained video diffusion models to event-based video generation and interpolation tasks.
 The key difference is that interpolation applies our EVDS on both the start frame $I_{s}$ for forward-time video denoising/generation and the end frame $I_{e}$ for backward-time video denosing/generation.
 At each denoising step, forward-backward consistency is enforced to achieve accurate interpolation.
-Details and design of each key component are explained in the following subsections.

 In this work, without loss of generality, we assume that the pre-trained video diffusion model used is a Latent Diffusion Model, as is common in most video diffusion models.